Analog User Guide - Tech Stack

 tags that wrap the<img>

-tags. - remark-gfm and remark-github-blockquote-alert are used to support GitHub Flavored Markdown (GFM).
+tags. - remark-gfm and rehype-github-alerts are used to support GitHub Flavored Markdown (GFM).

 - The icons are provided by Tabler Icons.
 Emojis come from Twemoji.

-- The built-in search function is provided by KBar.
-It supports
+- The built-in Cmd+K search function is developed by myself.
+The sorted results are generated by match-sorter.

 Inspiration